steveostudios/steveostudios-11ty/src/projects/ready-set-go/index.md

 ## Overview

 Ready, Set, Go! was our third and ended up being the final app we built at Digital Stache.
 It's a simple countdown maker.
 You can set the time and choose a theme.
 It had a few other tricks as well.
-Ready, Set, Go! was free because we wanted people to see how easy it was and try our other games.
+Ready, Set, Go! was free because we wanted people to see how easy it was to use and try our other apps.

 ## Behind the Scenes